$3M deal reached in rough arrest of woman with dementia - KRDO

 $3M deal reached in rough arrest of woman with dementia

-DENVER (AP) — A Colorado city has agreed to pay $3 million to a 73-year-old woman with dementia who was roughly arrested by police last year.
+DENVER (AP) — A Colorado city has apologized and agreed to pay $3 million to a 73-year-old woman with dementia who was roughly arrested by police last year.
 An officer arrested Karen Garner in Loveland after she left a store without paying for about $14 worth of items.
-Police body camera footage shows that he grabbed her arm and pushed her to the ground.
-Her federal lawsuit claimed he dislocated her shoulder by shoving her handcuffed left arm forward onto the hood of a patrol car.
-Loveland’s city manager apologized to Garner and her family in announcing the proposed settlement on Wednesday.
+Police body camera video shows that the officer grabbed her arm and pushed her to the ground during the arrest, which left her with a dislocated shoulder.
+Garner’s lawyer says her family will use the money to pay for the around-the-clock care she needs after her condition worsened after the arrest.
+She said full justice demanded a change in leadership.